Nordic American Tankers (NAT)

 AI Analysis | Feedback

-Erik Tomstad is the Executive Vice President (EVP) of Chartering at Nordic American Tankers.
-He is responsible for the day-to-day chartering activities of the fleet and is involved in the sale and purchase of vessels.
+Erik Tomstad is the Executive Vice President of Chartering at Nordic American Tankers.
+He is responsible for overseeing the chartering activities, including the employment of the company's Suezmax fleet, and, alongside Herbjørn Hansson, manages the sale and purchase of vessels.
+He works out of the Oslo office.

 AI Analysis | Feedback